magarena/magarena/release/README.txt

 - fixed: permanent that becomes an artifact is not recognized as such by the game
 - fixed: Goldenglow Moth doesn't have flying ability
 - fixed: Angelheart Vial doesn't tap when activating its ability
-- fixed: Hypnotic Specter's ability triggers for controller
+- fixed: Hypnotic Specter's ability triggers for its controller
+- fixed: Magarena crashes when using java 7
+- fixed: Eel Umbra doesn't have flash ability
+- fixed: Windrider Eel is black but should be blue
+- fixed: Elesh Norn, Grand Cenobite gives itself a bonus

 - added the following cards: